 What does alloy wheel repair involve?

-Professional techniques differ between experts and will deviate also, depending on whether the alloy wheel is cast, or milled.
+Full professional refurbishment techniques differ between experts and wheel type, such as whether the alloy wheel is cast, or milled.
 The time taken also varies but around a week is typical.

 As an overview, the wheels are removed from the car.
 The tyres and tyre pressure valves are then separated from the rim.
 All paint is stripped from the metal, before being inspected closely for damage.
 Some imperfections can be repaired, including impact damage.